 Last but not least, it was back in 2017 that the average amount a Black Friday shopper spends passed the $1,000 threshold for the first time.
 That’s an average of $1,000 spent by every shopper hitting the stores, making it the single most lucrative date on the calendar for retailers by far.

 And in case you don’t feel like waiting until the next Black Friday / Cyber Monday, you can order Gesha coffee from Hayman’s online store now.
-At our specialty coffee store, the best Panama Geisha coffee is available for you as unroasted coffee beans / raw coffee beans (for home roasting), roasted whole bean coffee, roasted ground coffee, and Nespresso®* compatible pods.
+At our specialty coffee store, the best Panama Geisha coffee is available for you as unroasted coffee beans / raw coffee beans (for home roasting), roasted whole bean coffee, roasted ground coffee, Nespresso®* compatible pods, and coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**.
 Click here to order today, we are offering free worldwide shipping!

 * Nespresso® is a registered trademark of Société des Produits Nestlé S.A., unrelated to Hayman ®.
 Our espresso pods are not created or sold by Nespresso®.